 This month, in honor of Life Insurance Awareness Month, we’ve been talking about all things life insurance.
-We’ve covered some of the most common myths and misconceptions about life insurance, and the reasons why it’s so important to talk about it.
-Today, I wanted to address some of the basics about the different types of life insurance, and choosing the coverage that’s right for you and your family.
+We’ve covered some of the most common myths and misconceptions about life insurance.
+Today, I wanted to address some of the basics of life insu and choosing the coverage that’s right for you and your family.

 First, there are two main types of coverage for you to consider: group or employer-sponsored life insurance, which is coverage that you sign up for with your employer’s human resources office, along with other employee benefits.
 Some employers offer basic plans at low or no cost to you, as well as options for more coverage at a higher cost.
 We can help you sort through what your employer offers if you’re not sure what you’re looking at.
 The second main type of life insurance is individual coverage that you purchase through an insurance company for yourself or a loved one.

 The most basic policy you can buy is term coverage, meaning that you lock in a certain premium rate for a certain period of time, typically 5, 15 or 20 years, or until it’s needed.
 Many people, after maintaining this type of policy for a number of years, opt to convert a portion to whole or permanent life insurance, which is guaranteed coverage for the rest of your life.
 It comes with higher premiums because of that guarantee, but it also provides the benefit to your estate and your loved ones without picking a death date, as you essentially do with term coverage.